aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

             Definition: A(epTag_C_TS(h));
         }

 ..
-CHRIS - can we say here, This no longer contains compound data and is allowed(?)
+CHRIS - can we conclude here, "This no longer contains compound data and is allowed"(?)

-Replace use of atomic indexes with set mapping index
+Replace atomic indexes with set mapping index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider the declaration of compound data parameter ``P``: